HussainAther/CarInventoryDashboard/README.md

 ## Technologies Used

 - Frontend: ReactJS, Material-UI, Data Grid (`@mui/x-data-grid`), `react-hook-form`
-- Backend: Node.js, Express.js (API endpoints not provided in this project)
-- Database: MongoDB (or any backend and database of your choice)
+- Backend: Node.js, Express.js, MongoDB (or any backend and database of your choice)

 ## Prerequisites

 - Node.js and npm installed on your machine.
-- The backend API set up with CRUD operations for the car inventory data.
+- MongoDB instance set up and running for the backend (if using MongoDB).

 ## Installation